Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 What Is Being Done?

-The Utah Department of Health Violence and Injury Prevention Program (VIPP) receives funding from the U.S. Centers for Disease Control and Prevention to collect traumatic brain injury surveillance data, including a falls-specific data module, for the state of Utah.
+The DHHS Violence and Injury Prevention Program (VIPP) receives funding from the U.S. Centers for Disease Control and Prevention to collect traumatic brain injury surveillance data, including a falls-specific data module, for the state of Utah.
 This is done through review of hospital discharge data, vital statistics data, and hospital records abstractions.
 Local health departments and other community-based agencies have implemented evidence-based falls prevention programs, such as the Stepping On program and Matter of Balance program.
 These programs work to increase strength and balance, reduce fall hazards in the home, and build self-efficacy among participants to reduce the fear of falling.
 National research shows the programs reduce falls among participants.
 The classes are free to the public.
 The Utah Falls Prevention Coalition was established by the VIPP in 2011 with the purpose of developing a strategic, statewide response to the growing rate of falls among older adults in the state.
 Until this time, there had been no single, statewide response to address this public health problem in Utah.
 Many organizations were implementing falls prevention activities but resources and activities were scattered and disconjointed when looked at from a public health perspective.
 The Coalition has three main purposes: 1) bring together partners who have an interest in falls prevention among older adults, 2) develop goals and strategies on falls prevention among older adults to include in the Utah Violence and Injury Plan, and 3) ready the state for future funding opportunities on falls prevention.

 Available Services

-You can sign up for Stepping On classes near you at [https://livingwell.utah.gov] [[br]] Contact your local health department or senior center for more information on available classes.
+You can sign up for Stepping On classes near you at [https://healthyaging.utah.gov/] [[br]] Contact your local health department or senior center for more information on available classes.

 Health Program Information

-The Violence and Injury Prevention Program (VIPP) is a trusted and comprehensive resource for data related to violence and injury.
+The DHHS Violence and Injury Prevention Program (VIPP) is a trusted and comprehensive resource for data related to violence and injury.
 Through education, this information helps promote partnerships and programs to prevent injuries and improve public health.

-Page Content Updated On 11/09/2022, Published on 12/20/2022
+Page Content Updated On 02/27/2024, Published on 02/27/2024

-Content updated: Tue, 20 Dec 2022 16:21:15 MST
+Content updated: Tue, 27 Feb 2024 14:03:14 MST